 Organizations that do not have a dedicated UX team are likely to benefit the most from a UX audit.

 This is because those organizations with an in-house team continuously evaluate the product and user experience.

 For the best outcome, it is advised to have external UX agencies conduct the audit, as the internal team will find it difficult to detach from the product and tends to make biased judgments.

 A UX audit can be conducted at many stages of the product’s life cycle to recognize the performance and usability issues at that time.

-- Validate new product design before development – UX audit can be conducted on novel product ideas (MVP) even before developing it into a project.
+- Validate new product design before development – UX audit can be conducted on novel product ideas (MVP) even before developing them into a project.
 This will help to make changes that will not cause significant time and budget losses.

-Requirements for a UX audit
+Requirements for a UX Audit

 - The goal for the audit should be set beforehand.